romeJG/TSA-1/readme.rst

 ###################
 What is This?
 ###################
-This is a TSA for my school FEU Institute of Technology.
+This is a TSA for my course IT0049 (Web System and Technologies ) in my school FEU Institute of Technology.
 This contains the answer to our Technical Summative Assesment 1. framework used is code igniter.
 Here are the questions;

 1.)
 MarioFlagPole
 - Accepts 1 argument, which is the Flag Pole Size.